-Not sure on how to get affordable Gout life insurance cover?
+Not sure on how to get affordable Gout Life Insurance?
 At Life Insurance Cover we find the protection you are looking for.
-Life Insurance Cover compares different insurers to quickly and easily find cover that protects you and your loved ones.
+Life Insurance Cover compares all of the different insurers to quickly and easily find cover that protects you and your loved ones.

 What Is Gout?